Four Fs of Stress and Trauma: Fight, Flight, Freeze, Fawn Explained

 Ideally, the personal emergency response system only gets triggered in genuine emergencies, but it can be triggered by anything that stimulates fear.

-What actually stimulates the emergency response in an individual depends on the person, their past experiences, reinforced methods of response, and current circumstances.
+What actually triggers the emergency response in an individual depends on the person, their past experiences, reinforced methods of response, and current circumstances.

 Any emotional pain or discomfort—disappointment, rejection, betrayal, guilt, etc.—can stimulate fear and the survival response.